stacks-archive/keychain-manager-js/README.md

-# Keychain Manager
+# Keychain Manager JS

-A key system based around accounts that each have hierarchical deterministic (HD) keychains with ECDSA keypairs (the ones Bitcoin uses).
+Keychain Manager JS is a key system that helps you better manager your keys.
+It's based around accounts with hierarchical deterministic (HD) keychains made up of ECDSA keypairs (the ones Bitcoin uses).

 ### Getting started